kevjiang/CPSC458_Final-Project/README.md

 python main.py
 ```

-The program will explain how to use it, but whenever you are presented with a prompt, you can bet within a range to call, check or raise.
+The program explains how to use it in the consle, but whenever you are presented with a prompt, you can bet within a range to call, check or raise.
 Any number lower than this will be considered a fold.

+Note that this should work correctly on the zoo machines without dependencies.

+## Game overview

+We wrote the Heads Up Texas Hold'em gameply from scratch.
+This includes having a system for managing cards, players, rounds of play, blinds, and enforcing betting ordering / rules.
+The cards class is similar to the one used for hw1's blackjack player, and we extend it to hold poker hands.
+Using these, we wrote methods to evalute and compare the hierarchy of poker hand strengths (high card, pair, two pair, three of a kind, straight, flush, etc.) The classes manage swtiching the blinds for each round, as well as maintainig the player stacks between them.
+Within each round, cards are dealt to the table hand, and players make matching bets contributing to the pot.
+While simple in theory, executing this correctly while handling edge cases resulting from betting procedure and the fold / check / call / raise options is tricky.

-## Implementation
+## Decision Engine

 To generate CPU hand strength at any given time, we ran 4 Monte Carlo simulations for at least 1 million simulations each.
 You can view the results of the simulations in the files preflop\_sim.py, afterflop\_sim.py, afterturn\_sim.py, and afterriver\_sim.py by calling printMatrix().